mattficke/cunningham/README.md

 * The site does not yet allow you to change the radius of the search.
 Users should be able to specify a radius of between 1 and 5000 meters.

 * There is not full separation of concerns in the models, views, and controllers.
 In particular, there is an API call in the `feeds/index` view that should be moved to the controller if at all possible.

+* The layout does not work well on mobile